havok2063/SciScript-Python/README.md

 ### b) Manual Installation:

-3.b.1.- To install python 2 code, run `python setup.py install` while in the `./py2` directory.
+3.b.1.- To install python code, run `python setup.py install` from the top level directory.

-3.b.2.- To install python 3 code, run `python3 setup.py install` while in the `./py3` directory.

 ## 4) Creating HTML documentation:

-4.1.- Run `make html` while in the `./docs_sphinx/` directory.
-The html files will be created in `./docs_sphinx/_build/`
+4.1.- Run `make html` while in the `docs/sphinx/` directory.
+The html files will be created in `docs/sphinx/_build/`

 ## 5) Unit Tests: